15 Of The Greatest And Most Famous Italian Piano Players

 9. Gilda Buttà

-Gilda Buttà of Sicily, Italy, graduated from the Conservatorio Musica Verdi Milano with the highest honors at only 16 years old.
+Hailing from the beautiful island of Sicily, Italy, Gilda Buttà graduated from the prestigious Conservatorio Musica Verdi Milano with the highest honors at the tender age of just 16.

 10. Alfredo Casella